 The International Coach Federation (ICF) defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The coaching process helps clients both define and achieve major goal areas, both professional and personal, faster, and with more ease than would be possible otherwise.”

 Coaches produce both tangible and intangible outcomes such as increased productivity, employee retention, employee loyalty, a happier workplace, sense of meaning and purpose, meeting and exceeding goals, strengthening the organization, higher client and customer satisfaction, and fulfillment with work and life.

 The coaching process is effective because of the client/coach relationship.
 The synergy and support allow the client to grow.
 The coach challenges the client and asks questions about relevant topics, highlights strengths, and uncovers hidden barriers in a confidential environment.
-In my practice, we do this in a safe, trusting environment and lighten it up with the occasional bit of humor.
+The right match is absolutely key to the success of the coaching experience.

 Here’s a great read from Harvard Business Review on this subject!
 Click here.

 Coaching is increasing in demand because of the individual and organizational needs for establishing a unique brand, gaining a competitive advantage, creating collaborative workplaces, and achieving self-determination.